ptr727/ESPHome-Config/README.md

 ## Notes

+- Some devices, e.g. Adafruit ESP32-S3 Feather, includes just one USB port that can be used for logging at runtime, but requires the Boot button to pressed on reset to enter programming mode.

 ### Hardware Availability

 - The Sonoff TH10 and TH16 have been replaced by the [SONOFF TH Origin](https://itead.cc/product/sonoff-th/), see the [Tasmota Templates](https://templates.blakadder.com/sonoff_THR316.html) for pin layouts.